Eoxia/annonces/README.md

 ## How to use
 1) Download the plugin
 2) Active the plugin
-3) Follow the information
+3) Follow the informations
-4) Create your firt annonce
+4) Create your first annonce
-5) choose the category and color
+5) Choose the category, pin-color
 6) View you annonce
-7) to view all the annonces put the shortcode in a page
+7) View all the annonces put the shortcode in a page

 ### Shortcodes
 [annonces] : Display the Google Map in a page with the shortcode :